 Quick Answer

-Any contingency offering (all-or-none, part-or-none, or mini-max) triggers two SEC rules that work in tandem.
-The prohibited-representations rule polices the contingency promise by requiring prompt refund of investor funds if the represented amount is not sold by the deadline.
-The escrow rule controls how the broker-dealer must hold investor funds during the contingency period: either in a segregated agent/trustee account or with an unaffiliated bank escrow agent.
+A contingency offering (all-or-none, part-or-none, or mini-max) triggers two SEC rules.
+The prohibited-representations rule requires a prompt refund if the represented amount is not sold by the deadline.
+The investor-payment rule requires the broker-dealer to hold investor funds in a segregated agent/trustee account, or with a bank that has agreed in writing to hold them in escrow.

 | Rule | What It Governs | Trigger | Core Requirement |